sun-jiao/flut-renamer/README.md

 ### iOS
 Download the *.ipa from [releases] and install it using AltStore or other tools.

+## Known issues or possible shortages

+### Android

+Android provides drag-and-drop files as content URIs, which cannot be renamed, so we need to convert them to absolute paths.

+Drag-and-dropped files from the [AOSP Files app](https://www.androidpolice.com/2017/03/22/android-o-feature-spotlight-downloads-app-now-files-new-features/) and [Files by Google](https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files) are not allowed to get an absolute path, so drag-and-drop from them is not supported.

+Drag-and-drop works fine with Solid Explorer and OnePlus File Explorer.

+### iOS and macOS

 In fact, I have no Apple development experience at all, and I don’t even know the Swift language.
 The iOS and macOS native code were completed with the following links as references: [Writing custom platform-specific code](https://docs.flutter.dev/platform-integration/platform-channels?tab=type-mappings-swift-tab#type-mappings-swift-tab), [Providing access to directories](https://developer.apple.com/documentation/uikit/view_controllers/providing_access_to_directories), [juanmartin/renamerApp-ios](https://github.com/juanmartin/renamerApp-ios).
 Therefore, if there are any errors in the Swift code, please feel free to point them out by opening an issue or a pull request.
 I'll be very grateful to you.